 Chronic diseases are the leading cause of illness, disability, and death in America.
 Most chronic diseases are caused by a short list of risk factors: smoking, poor nutrition, physical inactivity, and excessive alcohol use.
 Some groups are more affected than others because of factors that limit their ability to make healthy choices.

-Mississippi remains one of the lowest ranking states in major chronic diseases.3 Some of the major conditions that affect Mississippians and can lead to death include heart attack, stroke, chronic obstructive pulmonary disease (COPD), heart failure, and diabetes.
+Some of the major conditions that affect Alabama residents and can lead to death and disabilities include heart disease, cancer, stroke, diabetes, and arthritis.3